What can I expect when I come?

 Children are natural mystics.
 That's probably why Jesus told us we had to become like children to enter the Kingdom of God.
 Because of this, children are welcome and encouraged to be at mass with us because this is how they learn to "do liturgy."

 We do know that parents sometimes need a little break, though.
-If your children are 6 and younger, you might want to put them in the Cribbery with our licensed day-care provider for a little play time with younger friends.
-The kids come back into the church in time for communion.
-Just ask the ushers and they can help you find the Cribbery.
+If your children are 6 and younger, you might want to put them in the Cribbery with our licensed day-care provider for a little play time with younger friends during the first part of the service.
+At the Peace, our children come up into the chancel near the altar with their parents to be up close for the Eucharistic prayer and to receive Communion first.

 Yes we do!
 We are an affirming parish in the Diocese of Maryland and a BelieveOutLoud congregation.
 As such we affirm God's belovedness of our LGBTQ family.
-You are welcome here.
+You are welcome here - no exceptions!

 I'm trans/non-binary/gender nonconforming.